hashicorp/terraform/website/docs/configuration/functions/coalesce.html.md

 page_title: "coalesce - Functions - Configuration Language"
 sidebar_current: "docs-funcs-collection-coalesce-x"
 description: |-
-  The coalesce function takes any number of string arguments and returns the first one that isn't empty.
+  The coalesce function takes any number of arguments and returns the first one that isn't null nor empty.
 ---

 # `coalesce` Function